40net-cloud/fortinet-azure-solutions/FortiGate/Active-Active-ELB-ILB/README.md

 - 1 VNET with an external and internal subnet (can be an existing VNET)
 - An example User Defined Route table (UDR) for the protected or spoke subnets

 The protected or spoke subnets are example subnets to be used to deploy your servers into.
-It is not recomended to deploy the services directly in the internal subnet where the FortiGate VM is also deployed.
+It is not recommended to deploy the services directly in the internal subnet where the FortiGate VM is also deployed.
 An example UDR routing table is created but not attached to a protected or spoke subnet.

 ### External and internal Azure Standard Load Balancer

 ![active/active design](images/fgt-aa.png)

-To enhance the availability of the solution VM can be installed in different Availability Zones instead of an Availability Set.
+To enhance the availability of the solution, VMs can be installed in different Availability Zones instead of an Availability Set.
 If Availability Zones deployment is selected but the location does not support Availability Zones an Availability Set will be deployed.
 If Availability Zones deployment is selected and Availability Zones are available in the location, FortiGate A will be placed in Zone 1, FortiGate B will be placed in Zone 2.

 ![active/active design](images/fgt-aa-az.png)